mapillary/mapillary_tools/README.md

 ## Usage

+Upload tools can be used with the executable `mapillary_tools`, located in `mapillary_tools/bin`.

+### Execution
+Running the executable `mapillary_tools` is slightly different on Unix and Windows OS.

+#### Windows
+On Windows, the executable `mapillary_tools` is installed under the python's `Scripts` and needs to be inserted in the PATH manually.
+At the same time, the interpreter program `python` needs to be specified, as the interpreter directive in the executable is specified for Unix OS.
+Path to the interpreter program `python` needs to be available in the PATH.
+Example of usage, in case `python` and `mapillary_tools` are available in the PATH:

+	python mapillary_tools

+in case of issues with editing PATH, both `python` and `mapillary_tools` can be specified with the absolute path:

+	C:\python27\python.exe C:\python27\Scripts\mapillary_tools

+note that the location of the `python` interpreter program and scripts installed as `python` scripts can be different depending on the Windows and Python versions.
+Therefore users need to check the exact paths locally before running.

+#### Unix
-Upload tools can be used with the executable `mapillary_tools`.
-On Ubuntu and MacOSX the executable is available in the PATH after installation and can be used as is.
-See instructions below for Windows-specific usage.
+On Ubuntu and MacOSX the executable is available in the PATH after installation and can be used as is (no need to specify `python` as the interpreter program and no need for setting up the PATH or providing the absolute path to executable, no matter where in the command line you are located).

+### Available tools

-To see the available tools, use the following in the command line:
+To see the available tools, use the following in the command line(for Windows, adjust the command according the instructions for execution):

 ```
 mapillary_tools -h